UK counterterror officers lead probe in lawmaker's slaying

 The prime minister would not say whether the attack meant politicians needed tighter security, saying, “We must really leave the police to get on with their investigation.”

-Amess, 69, was attacked around midday at a Methodist church in the town of Leigh-on-Sea, about 40 miles (62 kilometers) east of London.
+Amess, 69, was attacked around midday at a Methodist church in Leigh-on-Sea, a town about 40 miles (62 kilometers) east of London.
 Paramedics tried without success to save him.
 Police arrested the suspect and recovered a knife.

-“We are not looking for anyone else in connection with the incident and do not believe there is an ongoing threat to the wider public,” police said.

 Amess had been a member of Parliament for Southend West, which includes Leigh-on-Sea, since 1997, and had been a lawmaker since 1983, making him one of the longest-serving politicians in the House of Commons.